-- 2. The Hadoop component validates the JWT: - Verifies the JWT's signature using the public key or a. secret associated with the shared Hadoop Authorization Server.
+- 2. The Hadoop component validates the JWT: - a.
+Verifies the JWT's signature using the public key or shared secret associated with the Hadoop Authorization Server.
 Verify (JWT) |-- Puk | SSk - b.
-Checks the JWT's claims to ensure the user's identity and access permissions are valid. - HADOOP User JWT, and access request Validates the JWT.
-If the JWT is valid Access Granted If the JWT is invalid Denied Access - 3.
+Checks the JWT's claims to ensure the user's identity and access permissions are valid. - 3.
 Verifies the JWT's expiration time to ensure it is still valid.

 In this code, we have two classes: "HadoopComponent" representing the Hadoop component and "User" representing the user.
 The "HadoopComponent" class has methods to validate the JWT and check the user's access permissions.
 The "User class" has a method to send the JWT and access request to the Hadoop component for access verification.
 After running the code, the user is prompted to enter the JWT and access the request.
 The code then checks if the JWT is valid by comparing it with the predefined valid JWT.
-If the JWT is valid, the code proceeds to check the user's access permissions using the check access permissions method.
+If the JWT is valid, the code proceeds to check the user's access permissions using the check\access\permissions method.
 If the access permissions are granted, "Access Granted" is printed.
 Otherwise, "Access Denied" is printed.
 If the JWT is invalid, "Invalid JWT" is printed.